JuliaReach/ReachabilityAnalysis.jl/README.md

 - Hybrid systems with piecweise-affine dynamics
 - Hybrid systems with non-linear dynamics

-We suggest to explore the Examples section of the online documentation for examples illustrating how to use the library.

 References to the scientific papers presenting the algorithms implemented in this package can be found in the source code and in